txxmo/tgui/README.md

 # TGui

 tgui is a object orientated user interface I made out of boredom.
-Lots of this could be done better and in no way should one learn from this.
+Lots of this could be done better.
 This Source includes a full directx9 renderer and creates a example window.

 ## Preview